 I remember her telling me, during one of our walks to the cemeteries that summer, that all of those blank-looking faces were related to us.
 She laughed, as I must have looked horrified comprehending her confession.

-Unfortunately, that didn’t make it any less unnerving for a particular nine-year-old with a vividly, overactive imagination, left alone at night in that room and expected to sleep — of all things — with those creepy eyes watching!
+Unfortunately, that didn’t make it any less unnerving for a particular nine-year-old with a vividly, overactive imagination, left alone at night in that room and expected to sleep — of all things — with “The Creepy Wall of Ancestors” still watching!

 By June 1975, I was 12 when told that she had died.
 What little I remember after the funeral was not pleasant: My father’s only sister, and the youngest child of the marriage, inherited everything.
 When he asked about one particular item, he was told “No,” and the incident was dropped and forbidden to be repeated.